Memory and trauma: Amygdala

 The Amygdala is known as the "fear center of the brain," and is thought to be activated and regulated in response to stressful situations marked with perceived heightened stimulation.
 Specifically, the Amygdala is responsible for identifying threats of danger to self and safety.
 Consistent exposure to trauma and or stress, may lead to over-perception and heighten responsibility and sensitivity to threat.
 Increased activation in the fear center can impact communication with other circuits in the brain structure including connections between the PFC, amygdala, and hippocampus which can in turn affect how memory are stored by the hippocampus.

-It is important to note that the amygdala does not fully develop until the late 20's and stress experienced prior to that age may have more extensive impact compared to stress experienced after amygdala is fully developed.
+A person's amygdala does not fully develop until their late 20s.
+Stress experienced prior to that age may have more extensive impact compared to stress experienced after the amygdala is fully developed.

 Pre-frontal cortex

 The PFC is a brain structure responsible for executive functioning skills.
 Included in executive function abilities are emotional regulation, impulse control, mental cognition, and working memory among many other abilities.The PFC is also in charge of modulating response from the Amygdala.
 However, during high-stress situations, the Amygdala can suppress higher thinking functions of the PFC.
 Some PFC functions that may be impacted during traumatic stress include; failure of emotion reappraisal, heightened salience of emotional stimuli, failure to inhibit neuro-endocrine response to threat stimuli, inability to maintain or use extinction of conditioned fear.).
 People who have experienced trauma, especially chronic and ongoing trauma, may be observed to have under-activation of multiple parts of the PFC.
 Under activation of the PFC can lead to decreased modulation of the amygdala during a stress response.
-The PFC in most vulnerable to the effects of stress during adolescent and a traumatic event during this time period would have more extensive changes than stress experience when the PFC is fully developed around the mid 20's.
+The PFC in most vulnerable to the effects of stress during adolescent and a traumatic event during this time period would have more extensive changes than stress experience when the PFC is fully developed around the mid 20s.